 I asked him to show me the way to the hotel instead but, since he was firmly convinced that, as a foreigner with a backpack, I must head to the islands, I said goodbye and took the first street away from the station.

 Mainland Greece is totally underrated and I am determined to show the world that this country isn’t an archipelago.
 And so, after one amazing week in Athens, this time I travelled to Thessaloniki, the Balkan capital of Greece, an important metropolis since the Roman period and the second largest and wealthiest city of the Byzantine Empire.
-A city which, in this time of the year, smells of jasmine and salty sea.
+A city that, in this time of the year, smells of jasmine and salty sea.

 Here is what I liked the most:

-48 hours in Thessaloniki > Ano Poli, the old town
+Thessaloniki > Ano Poli, the old town

 The old town is the highest part of the city and from up there you can enjoy a beautiful view over Thessaloniki and the gulf of Thermaikos.